 Increased accuracy means the radiation beam is less likely to damage normal tissue and nearby organs (such as the other kidney, bowel or spinal cord) when compared with conventional radiotherapy.
 Side effects occur when healthy tissue is damaged

 Conventional radiotherapy is less often used for renal cancers, however, when it is used, it requires several weeks of daily therapy.
 The radiation with the MRIdian is much more focused and accurate so you’ll need far fewer treatments, ranging from a single treatment to five treatments

 Renal cell carcinoma (RCC) is a cancer of the kidney affecting people of all ages.
 Surgery has long been the main form of treatment for an RCC localised to your kidneys – this means where the cancer has not spread elsewhere in your body.
 You may however have other health problems, such as cardiovascular problems or obesity, meaning surgery is not advisable or not possible, or you may simply prefer to not have surgery.

 Less invasive RCC treatments are available, such as cryotherapy, ablation or embolisation, however some are limited to the treatment of smaller tumours only and they still require you to have a general anaesthetic.
 Tumours placed centrally in the kidney usually require the whole kidney to be removed.
 With SABR, only the tumour is targeted, with the remaining kidney spared, therefore retaining function while providing an excellent treatment.

-The MRIdian at GenesisCare in Oxford – the only one in the UK – is designed to safely treat such cancers without the need for a general anaesthetic or surgery.
+The MRIdian is available at our centres in Oxford and Cromwell Hospital in London – the only two in the UK.
+This world-class radiotherapy system is designed to safely treat such cancers without the need for a general anaesthetic or surgery.
 MRIdian treatment is also suitable for patients on blood-thinning medication (anticoagulants) without the need to stop or alter your treatment.